EBI-BioModels/write-rest-api-manual/README.md

 - "readme_submission": "This is the first sumbmission done via API": `optional`.
 - "other_info": "SBML Model Format": `optional`.
 - "isMetadataSubmission": true|false: `optional`.
+- "contributorRole": `"Curator", "Modeller", "Submitter", etc`.
+It is an `optional` attribute.
+See the full list of the curator roles using the following service: [https://www(dev).ebi.ac.uk/biomodels/contributor/role](https://www(dev).ebi.ac.uk/biomodels/contributor/role)

 The other fields are explainable as what their names are.